davenicoll/azure-subscription-chooser/README.md

 ### Dependencies

-`whiptail` is required to create the menu, but most distros have it installed by default.
+`whiptail` is required to create the menu, but most distros have it installed already. https://en.wikibooks.org/wiki/Bash_Shell_Scripting/Whiptail